HackerAndy/collect-em-back-end/README.md

 ---
 ## Application Description

 The functionality provided is used to maintain a personal collection of 'things'.
-This can be anything ranging from baseball cards, to personal yachts.
+This can be anything ranging from Pokemon cards, to personal yachts.

 The code in this repo is the 'backend' component of a larger application.
 This code functions as an API server that exposes various endpoints to manipulate data stored in a MongoDB.